How timekeepers in the front office interact with technology can slow or accelerate processes in the back office.Read More

 Few would argue that social media is rapidly changing every aspect of our daily lives.
 Mobile technology has transformed the way we communicate, work, and ultimately make new connections.
 For most law firms, however, this transformation to an online-centered world pushes up against the tried-and-true methods of word-of-mouth referrals, client meetings, and paper-based practices.

 I’ve seen a number of stories lately proclaiming that big data is taking over the world, therefore your firm “must adapt or die!”
-While I confess to being a big proponent of integrating business intelligence (BI) products into your firm, the reality is that law firms around the world have been relatively slow to adopt the new data technologies.
-And they are not alone; a recent Gartner survey showed that only 30 percent of all organizations have invested in […]Read More
+While I confess to being a big proponent of integrating business intelligence (BI) products into your firm, the reality is that law firms around the world have been relatively slow to adopt the new data technologies. […]Read More

 The “Heartbleed Bug” has already become a nightmare for anyone tasked with data security, and frankly any company that maintains data critical to its business operations.
 This reality puts every existing law firm at risk of a serious data breach.
-A recent story in Corporate Counsel found that the Heartbleed Bug “challenges all that is known concerning Internet security.
-Because Heartbleed is a structural flaw, it can be exploited repeatedly and without notice to users.
-Some estimates suggest that […]Read More
+A recent story in Corporate Counsel found that the Heartbleed Bug “challenges all that is known concerning Internet security. […]Read More